-Table 14.4 Statistics Related to Mark/Sweeps and Scavenges
+Table 15.4 Statistics Related to Mark/Sweeps and Scavenges

 NumberOfMarkSweeps The number of mark/sweeps executed by the inmemory garbage collector.
 NumberOfScavenges The number of scavenges executed by the in-memory garbage collector.
 Only updated at mark/sweeps.
 TimeInMarkSweep The real time (in milliseconds) spent in in-memory garbage collector mark/sweeps.
-TimeInScavenge The real time (in milliseconds) spent in in-memory garbage collector scavenges.
-Only updated at mark/sweeps.